On a singular eigenvalue problem and its applications in computing the Morse index of solutions to semilinear PDE's: Preliminaries on standard eigenvalues and eigenfunctions

 \

-Let us recall some useful properties of eigenvalues and eigenfunctions which are well known and whose proof is by now classical {(see, for instance, the book \cite{CH})}.
-We recall also the proofs of these properties since we need to extend them to the singular case.
+Let us recall some useful properties of eigenvalues and eigenfunctions which are well known.
+Even though their proofs are by now classical (see, for instance, the book \cite{CH}), we report them in view of the future extension to the singular case.

 \

 {\bf{Property 1.}} {\em{ The first eigenvalue $\L_1$ is simple and the first eigenfunction $\psi_1$ is strictly positive (or negative) in $B$.}}